-4.3 Social Times
+4.5 Social Times

-At Emerson Valley School, we recognise the importance of consistency across all areas of school life.
+In our Merevalley Federation, we recognise the importance of consistency across all areas of school life.
 All morning break times are supervised by Teachers or Teaching Assistants working within each year group.
+Lunchtimes are supervised by Midday supervisors/Teaching assistants.
+At Emerson Valley, the Learning Mentors are also on hand to support with behaviour.
 Any inappropriate behaviour will result in children moving down clouds and missing social time.
 Equally, positive behaviour during social times is rewarded either with house points or by a child moving up the cloud system.